A canopy hung over the altar.

 trees line both sides of the garden path, with their foliage forming a leafy canopy for walkers

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'canopy.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'canopy.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 Middle English canope, from Medieval Latin canopeum mosquito net, from Latin conopeum, from Greek kōnōpion, from kōnōps mosquito